 (Assets – Liabilities = Shareholders’ equity)

-(c) As a private company, GG Corporation should also prepare an statement of income, a statement of retained earnings, and a statement of cash flows.
+(c) As a private company, GG Corporation should also prepare a statement of income, a statement of retained earnings, and a statement of cash flows.

 LO 4 BT: AN Difficulty: C TIME: 40 min.
 AACSB: Analytic CPA: cpa-t001 CM: Reporting